In this guide, you can learn about:

 Automatically start when dependencies are satisfied and planned start date is reached: Milestones and Tasks will automatically be progressed the next day into a ‘Started’ status as long as their Planned Start Dates have been reached and their upstream Dependencies in the Project Plan are satisfied.

-NOTE: Autostart cannot be turned off for Fixed Schedule Projects.
-In this type of Project Schedule, the Auto Start is set to ‘Automatically start when dependencies are satisfied and planned start date is reached.
+NOTE: Auto Start cannot be turned off for Fixed Schedule Projects.
+In this type of Project Schedule, the Auto Start feature will automatically progress Milestones and Tasks into a "Started" status on their planned start dates in order to strictly adhere to the project plan.

 Instant Auto Start: This setting is an extension of Auto Start.
 If it is enabled (E.g., ‘Yes’), then Accelo will immediately progress Milestones and Tasks when the applied Auto Start conditions are met.
 If disabled (E.g., ‘No’), then Auto Start will wait until the next work day to progress the Milestones and Tasks.